4 things I hate about Spain – opinion of a US expat

 I spent a large part of that afternoon refreshing El País on my phone, waiting for Rajoy to step down so that a new, less-corrupt government could form.

-And anyway, tax fraud is practically the national sport.
+Anyway, tax fraud is practically the national sport.

 Anyway, I’m sure other countries have problems…